amrabdelmoghny/WFI32-IoT/HowItWorks.md

 	  }
 	}
 	```

-The PIC IoT development board publishes data from the on-board light and temperature sensor every 1 second to the cloud.
+* The PIC IoT development board publishes data from the on-board light and temperature sensor every 1 second to the cloud.
-The data received over the subscribed topic is displayed on a serial terminal.
+* The data received over the subscribed topic is displayed on a serial terminal and **YELLOW LED blinks** accordingly.

+### Establish MQTT connection to cloud
+* The C code for establishing MQTT connection is available in **src/app_aws.c** file.
+* AWS C SDK API ``IotMqtt_Connect`` is called for publishing data to the cloud.

 ### Sending MQTT publish packets
-+ The C code for sending MQTT publish packets is available in PICIoT.X/mcc_generated_files/application_manager.c file.
+* The C code for sending MQTT publish packets is available in **src/app_aws.c** file.
-+ The API ``static void sendToCloud(void)`` is responsible for publishing data at an interval of 1 second.
+* The API ``static int publishMessages()`` is responsible for publishing data at an interval of 1 second.

-### Sending MQTT subscribe packets
+* AWS C SDK API ``IotMqtt_PublishAsync`` is called for publishing data to the cloud.

+### Subscribe to topic/s
-+ The C code for sending MQTT subscribe packets is available in PICIoT.X/mcc_generated_files/application_manager.c file.
+* The C code for subscribing to topic/s is available in **src/app_aws.c** file.
-+ The API ``static void subscribeToCloud(void)`` is responsible for sending MQTT subscribe packets to the cloud after MQTT connection is established.
+* AWS C SDK API ``IotMqtt_SubscribeSync`` is called for subscribing to cloud topic/s.

 ### Processing Packets received over subscribed topic
-+ The C code for processing MQTT publish packets received over the subscribed topic is available in PICIoT.X/mcc_generated_files/application_manager.c file.
+* The C code for processing MQTT publish packets received over the subscribed topic is available in **src/app_aws.c** file.
-+ The ``static void receivedFromCloud(uint8_t *topic, uint8_t *payload)`` function is used for processing packets published over the subscribed topic.
+* The ``static void mqttSubscriptionCallback( void * param1, IotMqttCallbackParam_t * const pPublish )`` function is used for processing packets published over the subscribed topic.

 ---